-Her specialization fields include health economics, industrial organization, family economics, gerontology and public policy.
+Her specialization fields include health economics, industrial organization, game theory, gerontology and public policy.
 She studies interdependent and strategic family behavior using game theory and other microeconomic applications.

-Her current research interests include studying the effect of state policies in the long term care market: how family intergenerational transfers of money and time affect the likelihood and amount of caregiving for elderly parents from their adult children and vice versa.
+Her current research interests include studying the effect of state policies in the long-term care market: how family intergenerational transfers of money and time affect the likelihood and amount of caregiving for elderly parents from their adult children and vice versa.
 She is also researching Hispanics' remittance behavior and familism, and long-term care access for Hispanics.

 She is in the process of submitting a paper related to this work for the Eastern Economic Journal, and working on a second paper with advanced econometric techniques (Heckman).
 Lopez Anuarbe has presented this research at conferences in Boston, Middletown, New York, Philadelphia, Storrs and Worcester.

-Lopez Anuarbe loves to do research with students and is the major advisor for 26 students and the minor advisor for 21 students.
+López-Anuarbe loves to do research with students and is the major adviser for 26 students and the minor adviser for 21 students.